tenstorrent/tt-metal/docs/source/performance_measurement_tools/profiler.rst

 - **HOST DURATION [ns]**: Duration of the OP in nanoseconds, calculated as end_ts - start_ts

-- **DEVICE START CYCLE**: Tensix cycle count from the earliest RISC of the earliest core of the device that executed the OP kernel
+- **DEVICE FW START CYCLE**: Tensix cycle count from the earliest RISC of the earliest core of the device that executed the OP kernel

-- **DEVICE END CYCLE**: Tensix cycle count from the latest RISC of the latest core of the device that executed the OP kernel
+- **DEVICE FW END CYCLE**: Tensix cycle count from the latest RISC of the latest core of the device that executed the OP kernel

+- **DEVICE FW DURATION [ns]**: FW duration on the device for the OP, calculated as (last FW end cycle - first FW start cycle)/core_frequency with cycle markers chosen across all cores and all riscs

+- **DEVICE KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across all cores and all riscs

+- **DEVICE BRISC KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across BRISCs of all cores

+- **DEVICE NCRISC KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across NCRISCs of all cores

+- **DEVICE TRISC0 KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across TRISC0s of all cores

+- **DEVICE TRISC1 KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across TRISC1s of all cores

-- **DEVICE DURATION [ns]**: Duration on the device for the OP, calculated as (end_cycle - start_cycle)/core_frequency
+- **DEVICE TRISC2 KERNEL DURATION [ns]**: Kernel duration on the device for the OP, calculated as (last Kernel end cycle - first Kernel start cycle)/core_frequency with cycle markers chosen across TRISC2s of all cores

 - **Input & Output Tensor Headers**: Header template is {Input/Output}_{IO Number}_{Field}. e.g. INPUT_0_MEMORY